Gashi (tribe): Shipshani

-The Shipshani are a component of the Gashi tribe that live in the area between the Tropoja River and the Morina Pass.
+The Shipshani are a component of the Gashi tribe that live in the area between the Tropoja River and Qafë Morinë.
 According to legend, the Shipshani are descendants of the Albanian Kall Kamberi, who had 3 sons - Gegë, Buçë and Papë Kalla - who lived about 14-15 generations ago.
 The geographical origin of the three brothers is not completely certain, but it is known that Gegaj, Buçaj and Papaj are settlements of the Shipshani, and that the first two generations of the tribe were of the Catholic faith.
 Based on the calculation of generations, it can be assumed that the spread of the Shipshani in today's territory began in the 17th century.

-Another mention from the oral tradition is that Kall Kamberi worked for the Zaim of the Gashi -- in this case, Ali Bardhi (son of Bardhi).
-Kall Kamberi, now widowed, married Ali Bardhi's daughter.
-Since Shipshan was part of Ali Bardhi's Zeamet of Altun-ili, he sent the couple there to live.
+The village of Shipshani is mentioned in the Ottoman register of 1485 as Shipcani.